DefinitionThis section has been translated automatically.

 - Rheumatoid factor negative

-The diagnosis "adult breastfeeding syndrome" requires at least 5 criteria, 2 of which are main criteria.
+The diagnosis of "adult Still syndrome" requires at least 5 criteria, 2 of which are major criteria.

 LaboratoryThis section has been translated automatically.